Pratikbeladiya/Investra/README.md

 If you like this project:

 ⭐ Star the repository
-🍴 Fork the repository
+🔗 Fork the repository
-📢 Share with others
+⏩️Share with others

 ---

 <div align="center">

-## 💹 “Smart Investments Begin with Smart Technology.”
+## “Smart Investments Begin with Smart Technology.”

 Made with ❤️ by Pratik Beladiya